-The Coro d’Italia, founded in 1932 by educator Dr. Leonard Covello and student Elba Farabegoli, is acknowledged as the first ensemble dedicated solely to performing and preserving tradtional Italian song, dance and costuming, in America.
+The Coro d’Italia, founded in 1932 by educator Dr. Leonard Covello and student Elba Farabegoli, is acknowledged as the first ensemble dedicated solely to performing and preserving tradtional Italian song, dance, and costuming in America.
 The first home of the Coro was Casa Italia at Columbia University.
 Covello and Farabegoli researched the songs, music, dances, and traditional clothing of the hometowns of the many Italians immigrants who settled in New York City.

 Farabegoli went on to found IFAFA, Italian Folk Arts Federation of America.
 Her work has helped to spread Italian traditions throughout the country where similar ensembles have been formed, from Massachusetts, to Illinois, to Wisconsin and California.
-She literally wrote the book from which many ensembles draws their material.
+She literally wrote the book from which many ensembles draw their material.

-Eventi Epeciale are special cultural events offered periodically to the community.
-“Viva!
+Eventi Speciale are special cultural events offered periodically to the community.
 Viva!
-La Befana!” has been presented annually for the past 15 years.
+Viva!
+La Befana! has been presented annually for the past 15 years.
 Coccia Foundation has been generously sponsoring this afternoon of family fun since 2014.
-Other events have included; St. Joseph’s Day Tables, Tarantella Lessons, and Italian Heritage Days.
+Other events have included St. Joseph’s Day Tables, Tarantella Lessons, and Italian Heritage Days.

 As programs have been added, the organization became incorporated as a not-for-profit under the name D’Italia Programs.
 Over the past two decades, the Coro has performed annual concerts at venues throughout New Jersey and New York, and continues the original mission to promote and preserve Italian American culture in all its variety!